osmandapp/web/main/docs/user/plugins/mapillary.md

 To get around faster, in OsmAnd you can use street-level views of your routes or places of interest provided by [Mapillary](https://www.mapillary.com/) (an internet connection is required).

-[The Mapillary layer](https://www.mapillary.com/) brings street-level imagery straight into the OsmAnd app.
-So you can easily overview the surroundings of any place of interest or along the route you have planned.
-If imagery is missing, you can add it by yourself and others can make use of it.
-This feature has emerged from our collaboration with [the Mapillary team](https://www.mapillary.com/about) uniting the benefits of both apps.
+[The Mapillary layer](https://www.mapillary.com/) brings street-level imagery straight into the OsmAnd app, so you can easily overview the surroundings of any place of interest or along the route you have planned.
+If imagery is missing, you can add it yourself, and others can use it.
+This feature has emerged from our collaboration with [the Mapillary team](https://www.mapillary.com/about), uniting the benefits of both apps.

 ## Setup